 Also easily accessible from the highway, Opaeka’a Falls on the east side of the island are best viewed in the mid-morning when the sun is in the best position for photos.

 For a more intensive waterfall outing, Secret Falls is located up the Wailua River and is the highlight of most river kayak tours.
-On my last trip to Kauai I did this kayaking trip and it was excellent!
+I did the kayaking trip on my last visit to Kauai and it was excellent!

+#4.
 Kīlauea Point Lighthouse

 Humpback whales and dolphins can often be spotted from this lofty cliff-top perch, but the main attraction is the bird life.